oscal-compass/community/GOVERNANCE.md

 Eligibility to vote for oversight committee members is generally defined by:

-* current or past (emeritus) oversight commitee members
+* current oversight commitee members
-* current maintainers and reviewers of any **core** project
+* current maintainers and reviewers of **core** projects
-* current maintainers of any non-core projects within OSCAL-Compass Github organization
+* current maintainers of non-core projects within OSCAL-Compass Github organization
 * one person/maintainer per lab project and significant adopter.
 Each lab project and significant adopter will designate one person to participate in the voting.

 ### Candidate Eligibility